Non-linear least squares: Multiple minima

 Not all multiple minima have equal values of the objective function.
 False minima, also known as local minima, occur when the objective function value is greater than its value at the so-called global minimum.
 To be certain that the minimum found is the global minimum, the refinement should be started with widely differing initial values of the parameters.
 When the same minimum is found regardless of starting point, it is likely to be the global minimum.

-When multiple minima exist there is an important consequence: the objective function will have a maximum value somewhere between two minima.
-The normal equations matrix is not positive definite at a maximum in the objective function, as the gradient is zero and no unique direction of descent exists.
-Refinement from a point (a set of parameter values) close to a maximum will be ill-conditioned and should be avoided as a starting point.
-For example, when fitting a Lorentzian the normal equations matrix is not positive definite when the half-width of the band is zero.
+When multiple minima exist there is an important consequence: the objective function will have a stationary point (e.g. a maximum or a saddle point) somewhere between two minima.
+The normal equations matrix is not positive definite at a stationary point in the objective function, because the gradient vanishes and no unique direction of descent exists.
+Refinement from a point (a set of parameter values) close to a stationary point will be ill-conditioned and should be avoided as a starting point.
+For example, when fitting a Lorentzian the normal equations matrix is not positive definite when the half-width of the Lorentzian is zero.

 Transformation to a linear model

+A non-linear model can sometimes be transformed into a linear one.
+Such an approximation is, for instance, often applicable in the vicinity of the best estimator, and it is one of the basic assumption in most iterative minimization algorithms.

+When a linear approximation is valid, the model can directly be used for inference with a generalized least squares, where the equations of the Linear Template Fit apply.